We’re here when life gets challenging.

 MARK HAWKINS, Ph.D., CCC

 Mark is registered with the Canadian Psychotherapy and Counselling Association (CCPA).
 He has a Ph.D in Philosophy of Education with a focus on existential and philosophical counselling and a Master in Counselling.
 He is also the author of The Power of Boredom.

 No matter where you are in life, we’re here to help you through universally human problems such as stresses of everyday life, confusion about personal purpose, the meaning of life, death and dying, and crisis associated with life transitions.

-While there is a place for traditional psychology which focuses on treating symptoms for creating external behaviour change, we believe that most of the mental and emotional issues we face in life are caused by “problems of meaning” which can be addressed through philosophical exploration.
+While there is a place in our sessions for traditional psychology which focuses on strategies for creating behaviour change, we believe that many of the mental and emotional issues we face in life are caused by “problems of meaning” which can be addressed through philosophical exploration.